koendv/paste_dispenser/README.md

     avrdude done.
 Thank you.

 This finishes writing bootloader and sketch to the solder paste dispenser.
 You can now disconnect the Arduino Uno.
+Now the atmega328p contains a bootloader you can upload sketches using the solder paste dispenser serial port.

 ## Making your own

 The github contains arduino source and kicad pcb design files.
-You'll find the [schematic](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_schematic.pdf), the [board layout](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_board.pdf), the [bill of materials](https://github.com/koendv/paste_dispenser4zapta/blob/master/kicad/paste_dispenser/paste_dispenser.csv).
-This is a [link to the pcb](http://www.oshpark.com/shared_projects/V5txbi41) I ordered at oshpark.
+You'll find the [schematic](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_schematic.pdf), the [board layout](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_board.pdf), and the [bill of materials](https://github.com/koendv/paste_dispenser4zapta/blob/master/kicad/paste_dispenser/paste_dispenser.csv).
+This is a [link to the pcb](http://www.oshpark.com/shared_projects/V5txbi41) as an orderable shared project at oshpark, and these are the components as a [shared project at Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=61ff8d7d43).

-If you prefer not to solder you can also build the controller on a breadboard, like in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.
+If you prefer not to solder you can also build the controller on a breadboard, as in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.

 ## Note

 The kicad pcb hardware design is under Creative Commons - Share Alike license.
 In the arduino sketch software all files marked "Koen De Vleeschauwer 2019 CC0" are in the public domain.

 A last note: A solder paste dispenser is a small motor which pushes the plunger of a syringe.
 You can use it for solder paste, but it can also be used as a syringe pump, to create small dots of glue in a precise and repeatable way, or to put small drops of lubricating oil on a mechanism.
-Have fun!